NewNew Blog PostRead more

 Individual Synthesis

-Each framework now answers the original question independently.
-The debate informs but doesn't homogenize: authentic cognitive diversity is preserved.
+Each framework answers independently.
+Debate informs but doesn't homogenize.

 6